Natchez Trace Parkway: The Ultimate Road Trip Guide

 Is the Natchez Trace Parkway open?

-The road is usually open year-round with the occasional closure in winters due to dangerous weather conditions.
+The road is usually open year-round but short term closures are common in winter due to dangerous weather conditions.